prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_xwindow_destroy(const wchar_t* pipeline);
 ```
-This service destroys the Pipeline's XWindow if one exists and was created by the Pipeline, i.e. was not provided by the client with an earlier call to [dsl_pipeline_xwindow_handle_set](#dsl_pipeline_xwindow_handle_set)
+This service destroys the Pipeline's XWindow if one exists and was created by the Pipeline, i.e. was not provided by the client with an earlier call to [dsl_pipeline_xwindow_handle_set](#dsl_pipeline_xwindow_handle_set).
+This service will fail if the Pipeline is in a state of `passed` or `playing`.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.